 Oregon grape root is renowned among herbalists for its ability to stimulate liver function, improve the flow of bile, and for blood cleansing.
 Oregon grape root uses have traditionally included treating both liver congestion and infectious conditions of both the stomach and intestines.
 Another benefit of Oregon grape root is its functioning as an antimicrobial.
 For these reasons, you’ll find it in Jon Barron’s Liver Flush Tincture and Blood Support formulas.

 Natural Relief for Skin Conditions

 When used on the skin, Oregon grape has been found to combat certain skin irritations.
 Studies have concluded that herbal remedies are often more effective on dermatological conditions than pharmaceuticals, and the Oregon grapes power to help fight psoriasis and atopic dermatitis would seem to support that claim.

-Oregon grape root contains a number of alkaloids and because of this it has a very bitter taste and can take some getting used to if taken straight.
+As with most “liver herbs,” Oregon grape root contains a number of alkaloids that give it a very bitter taste that can take some getting used to if taken straight.
 However, the positive benefits of these alkaloids far outweigh the momentary discomfort that their bitter taste may cause.
 In China, where Oregon grape root is also substituted for the herb coptis, studies have shown that one of the alkaloids the plant contains, berbamine, can help strengthen bone marrow and assist chemotherapy and radiation patients in their recovery - not bad for a little shrub grown in the Pacific Northwest.

 For more information on digestive health, read more about digestive enzymes here.